-Evaluation of the Board of Directors and President/CEO
+Evaluation of the Board of Directors and the CEO

-Once a year, the Chairman of the Board initiates an evaluation of the work of the Board by issuing each director with a detailed questionnaire, which is answered anonymously.
+Once a year, the Chair of the Board initiates an evaluation of the work of the Board by issuing each director with a detailed questionnaire, which is answered anonymously.
 The questionnaire covers areas such as the climate of cooperation, the breadth of expertise available and the manner in which the work of the Board has been carried out.
 The object of the evaluation is to obtain an understanding of the directors' opinions on how the work of the Board has been carried out, and what measures may be taken to improve the efficiency of this work.
-The results of the questionnaire are discussed by the Board and communicated to the Nomination Committee.
+The results of the evaluation are discussed individually by the Chair with each director, as well as with the Board as a whole, and communicated to the Nomination Committee.

-The Board of Directors evaluates the work of the President/CEO on an ongoing basis, by monitoring the progress of the business against the targets that have been set.
-A formal evaluation is carried out once a year, and the results are discussed with the President/CEO.
+The Board of Directors evaluates the work of the CEO on an ongoing basis, by monitoring the progress of the business against the targets that have been set.
+A formal evaluation is carried out once a year, and the results are discussed with the CEO.

-Remuneration Committee
+The Remuneration Committee